 Anaconda: Adventure Starts Here

 We’re not extreme sports enthusiasts by any stretch, but we do like to dabble in some outdoor activity in Tasmania.
 Adventure does start at Anaconda for us!
 We go there a lot, and we also like shopping in the huge camping stores near the Hobart CBD.
 But we’ll cover them in more detail another time.
+Tasmania’s Anaconda store is located at Cambridge Park near the Hobart Airport, part of the Homemaker Centre.

 On our last venture to the Cambridge Park shopping centre, we met a group of teenagers loading their Combi Van with camping equipment from Anaconda, and other supplies from nearby discount outlets Chickenfeed and Shiploads.